karmada-io/karmada/docs/proposals/service-discovery/README.md

 2. **Local** and **Remote** - Users accessing the `foo` service will reach either member1 or member2
 3. **Remote** only - in case there's a local service by the name `foo` Karmada will remove the local `EndPointSlice` and will create an `EndPointSlice` pointing to the other cluster (e.g. instead of resolving member2 cluster is will reach member1)

-Based on the above three scenarios, we have proposed two strategies:
+Based on the above three scenarios, we think there is two reasonable strategies(Users can utilize PP to propagate the Service and implement the `Local` scenario, it's not necessary to implement it with `MultiClusterService`):

 - **RemoteAndLocal** - When accessing Service, the traffic will be evenly distributed between the local cluster and remote cluster's Service.
 - **LocalFirst** - When accessing Services, if the local cluster Service can provide services, it will directly access the Service of the local cluster.
 If a failure occurs in the Service on the local cluster, it will access the Service on remote clusters.

 > Note: How can we detect the failure?
 > Maybe we need to watch the EndpointSlices resources of the relevant Services in the member cluster.
 If the EndpointSlices resource becomes non-existent or the statue become not ready, we need to synchronize it with other clusters.
-> As for the specific implementation of the LocalFirst strategy, we can iterate on it subsequently.

 This proposal suggests using the [MultiClusterService API](https://github.com/karmada-io/karmada/blob/24bb5829500658dd1caeea16eeace8252bcef682/pkg/apis/networking/v1alpha1/service_types.go#L30) to enable cross-cluster service discovery.

-To avoid conflicts with the previously provided [prefixed cross-cluster service discovery](./../networking/multiclusterservice.md#cross-clusters-service-discovery), we can add an annotation on the MultiClusterService API with the key `discovery.karmada.io/strategy`, its value can be either `RemoteAndLocal` or `LocalFirst`.
+This proposal focuses on the `RemoteAndLocal` strategy, and we will subsequently iterate on the `LocalFirst` strategy.

 ### User Stories (Optional)